chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 ---
 tags:
-  - interview
 author:
   - jacgit18
-Status: Capture
+Status: Refinement
 Started:
 EditDate:
 Relates:
 ---
 ### **Step 1: Understand the Problem and Establish Design Scope (3 - 10 minutes)**
-- Ask question to get clarification on scope and priorities.
-- Break down the problem into distinct use cases / user stories.
-- Understand the interactions between different components of the system based on these use cases.
-- Clarify any ambiguities in the problem statement.
-- Identify key requirements and constraints, such as expected traffic, data volume, latency, and scalability.
+During this step, it's crucial to seek clarification on the project's scope and priorities.
+Break down the problem into specific use cases or user stories, outlining the interactions between system components.
+Identify key requirements and constraints, such as expected traffic, data volume, latency, and scalability.

 #### Use Cases/Stories Example:
 1. User uploads pictures or videos.